finnlinderman-RL/fwsl-questions-api/README.md

 {"action": "createQuestion", "question": "your question here"}
 // does not broadcast anything, but adds a new question to the db

+// start the game
+{"action": "startGame"}
+// if the numQuestions == numUsers,
+// picks a user randomly to send a question to, same as "setAnswerer" action
+// else, broadcasts error to user who called "startGame" {"type": "startError", "waitingFor": "1"}

 // get all users who haven't answered a question yet {"action": "getPotentialAnswerers"}